 |Esci 9024||Esci 9042||Ertl-Esci 8557||AMT-Ertl 8892|

 Luckily, Italeri reissued the Esci model in 1998.
 The Italeri kit is 99% identical, but not an exact copy.
 The story behind this resurrection is still not known, but Italeri repeated it with other old Esci models.
 Most likely the kit's masters survived, and a new mould was cut.
 The Italeri version has one mistake though: it has an extra canopy bow that should be removed.
 The cockpit detailing was improved with raised details on the side consoles and instrument panel, but nothing too much like the real thing.
 The ejection seat has more parts.
 The Italeri model doesn't have the Bullpup missiles of the Esci issue, instead it has two nice M117 bombs and two LAU-10 rocket pods.
 The kit has the shorter (275 gallon) version of the large drop tanks whereas Esci had the longer ones (335 gallon, used from the mid-sixties on).
+The Italeri tanks are also slightly fatter, 9.5 mm diameter instead of 8.9 mm, or a 14% larger cross-section area (which is what you see).
 Another small difference is the external ribbing of the rudder.
 Esci molded both sides of ribbed part on the left fuselage half, Italeri splits it between the two halves.
 The landing gear detail and the tail skid were improved; the main gear tires are larger in diameter, who is right here is not yet established.
 Decals options are for natural metal USAF aircraft (353TFS/354TFW, 1958, with red bands with little white arrows on intake and fin), a silver or natural metal Danish AF aircraft (1961 with large roundels) and a Vietnam scheme French AF aircraft (EC4/11).
 Revell reboxed the Italeri kit around 2000 (what decals?), and later by Tamiya (Thunderbirds and ??? decals).
 The two-seater F-100F was also reissued by Italeri.

 |Italeri 098||Revell 04604||Tamiya 60760||Italeri 003|